Dr Carrie Li

 Assistant Professor

-Prof. Li is the winner of the Academy of Criminal Justice Sciences graduate student paper award.
+Prof. Li’s research is funded by numerous competitive grants, such as Hong Kong Jockey Club.
+She is the winner of the Academy of Criminal Justice Sciences graduate student paper award.
 Her work has been recognized by three Research Scholars Award from the College of Social Science and a Disciplinary Leadership Award from the Council of Graduate Students at Michigan State University.
 Prof. Li is also a recipient of two International Peace Scholarship and a Criminal Justice Community Psychology Scholarship.
-Her recent work has appeared in international journals, including Journal of Interpersonal Violence, Violence Against Women, Victims & Offenders, Deviant Behavior, and Journal of Prevention and Health Promotion.

 Publications

-• Li, C. K. (2023).
+• Li, C. K. W.(2024).
 A qualitative study on how intimate partner violence against women changes, escalates, and persists from pre‐to postseparation.
-Family Process.
+Family process, 63(3), 1446-1468.

 • Li, C. K., Liu, J., & Chen, X. (2023).
 Chinese women's acceptance of intimate partner violence against women.
 Violence against women, 10778012231200475.